Martha Firestone Ford: Personal life

 Ford has 14 grandchildren and 11 great-grandchildren.

 Ford and her immediate family, and several other members of the extended Ford family, have long lived at Grosse Pointe, Michigan.
 They originally lived in Grosse Pointe Woods after relocating to the Detroit area following their marriage.
 She has lived in Grosse Pointe Shores since 1960, when she and William had a house built on Lake St. Clair.

+She turned 100 years old on September 16th, 2025.